solidjs/solid-start/docs/api/HttpHeader.md

 ---
 section: api
-title: useMatch
+title: HttpHeader
-order: 8
+order: 10
-subsection: Router
+subsection: Document
 ---

-# useMatch
+# HttpHeader

 ##### `useMatch` gives you a reactive object describing the URL the user is visiting